 (a) a bachelor's degree from the University of Sydney or equivalent qualification; and

 (b) evidence of the ability to meet the required prerequisite knowledge in relation to human development and of society; and

-(c) evidence of employment history in human and community services industry.
+(c) evidence of relevant employment history in human and community services industry.

 In exceptional circumstances, the Dean may admit applicants without a bachelor’s degree who, in the opinion of the Faculty, have qualifications and evidence of experience and achievement sufficient to successful undertake the award.
 This may include evidence through publications or authorship of official documents.